Chapter 2 - Tests, loops and functions#

 For leap years there is one day more than for others.
 Try to deal with this without a for loop.

-3. Compute the same percentage for each year in the dataset and store the results in a single vector of 100 elements.
+3. Compute the same percentage for each year in the dataset and store the results in a single sequence of 100 elements.

-4. Plot the percentage of days where \(Q\) exceeds the mean annual flood discharge threshold value as a function of the year (give a title and names to the axis).
+4. Plot the percentage of days where \(Q\) exceeds the mean annual flood discharge threshold value as a function of the year (give a title and names to the axes).

 5. Now compute the same percentage but over the whole data set (over the 100 years of data).

-6. The bankfull discharge \(Q_b\) as the maximum discharge that a river can have before it starts to flood.
-Here we assume \(Q_b\) to be 2 times the mean value of \(Q\) over the entire dataset.
+6. The bankfull discharge \(Q_b\) is the maximum discharge that a river can have before it starts to flood.
+Here we assume \(Q_b\) to be double the mean value of \(Q\) over the entire dataset.
 Calculate \(Q_b\).

 \[\begin{split} Q_c = \begin{cases} Q, & Q<=Q_b \\ Q_b + (Q - Q_b) * (W / W_f), & Q > Q_b \end{cases} \end{split}\]